 Calabria Culinary Food and Wine Travel Guide

-Located all the way at the toe of Italy’s boot shape, is Calabria.
+Located all the way at the toe of Italy’s boot shape is region of Calabria.
 With picturesque mountains and a pristine coastline that stretches along three sides of the region, the land is largely untouched and fertile making the tradition of agriculture an important focus for its people.
 This pure form of agriculture and sea fare from the Ionian and Tyrrhenian Seas make Calabria cuisine truly a one of a kind experience.

-Tropea red onions, and mushrooms.
+Many vegetables are grown locally in Calabria, but the showstoppers are Calabrese tomatoes, eggplant, Tropea red onions, and mushrooms.
 Calabrese tomatoes and eggplant are beloved by locals and can be found in most vegetable based soups and dishes.
-Tropea red onions are a purple-hued, teardrop shaped bulb of intense sweetness sought after by gourmet chefs both local and abroad for its uniqueness.
+Tropea red onions are a purple-hued, teardrop shaped bulb of intense flavor sought after by gourmet chefs both local and abroad for its uniqueness.
 It is used raw, boiled, or baked in most of the region’s traditional dishes.

 Calabria is Italy’s second largest producer of olive oil, making it one of the area’s biggest exports.
 The most popular olive oils are Bruzio, Alto Crotonese, and Lamezia.
 Of these, Bruzio is often considered to be one of the elite.
-Currently produced in Cosenza, this internationally renowned olive oil has roots that can be traced all the way back to the original ancient Bruzi tribes of Italy.
+Currently produced in the province of Cosenza, this internationally renowned olive oil has roots that can be traced all the way back to the original ancient Bruzi tribes of Italy.

 The region’s copious amounts of fresh vegetables and meats, combined with their own local production of olive oil, yield the perfect system for efficiently storing food.
-The people of Calabria do not waste a morsel of food and regularly preserve foods by packing vegetables and meat in olive oil, curing fish, and readying cold cuts.
+The people of Calabria do not waste a morsel of food and regularly preserve foods by packing vegetables and meat in olive oil, curing fish, and preparing cold cuts.

 Dried Calabrese tomatoes are a regional favorite.
 These tomatoes are handpicked, dried and stored naturally without the aid of any preservatives, an homage to the simplicity and purity of local fare.
 After the tomatoes are dried, they can be preserved in olive oil along with anchovies, basil, and hot peppers for unparalleled flavor.

-Calabria, and more specifically villages in Aspromonte National Park, are known for their Caciocavallo di Ciminà.
+Caciocavallo cheese is made in much of southern Italy.
+However, several local versions made in Calabria use caciocavallo as simply a base and add various special touches to make it the region’s own.
+Calabria, and more specifically the villages in Aspromonte National Park, is known for Caciocavallo di Ciminà.
 Reggio Calabria and Catanzaro are known for a different version of this Italian cheese, Caciocavallo Silano, which takes several months for proper spicing and maturity.
 These cheeses are most often eaten with bread, in salads, or alongside vegetables.

 The most sought after wines are those with a controlled origin or DOC label.
-In Calabria, these wines include: Ciro, Melissa, Lametia, Savuto, Donnici, Graco di Gerace, and Sant’Anna.
+In Calabria, these wines include: Cirò, Melissa, Lametia, Savuto, Donnici, Graco di Gerace, and Sant’Anna.
 Cirò is generally described as one of the oldest wines on earth.

-Savor every bite and try to distinguish every spice in between sips of world famous and locally grown and produced wines.
+Whether strolling along the white sandy beaches or hiking through the mountain villages of Calabria, stop to enjoy a slower paced meal that isn’t just food and wine, but a complete experience.
+Savor every bite and try to distinguish each spice in between sips of world famous and locally grown and produced wines.
 The region’s rich traditional fare will both capture your heart and seduce your taste buds.